 His books are internationally translated and published.
 For his first Japanese book, Inochino Kazoekata (Chikura Shobo publishing), 2010 he has collaborated with Kundo Koyama, script writer of Departure , 2008 Best Foreign Language Film Oscar.

 He is sharing his time between NYC and Paris.
 He has expanded his area of expertise by entering the fine art world doing shows in Paris, NYC, Tokyo, Seoul, Berlin…

-Alexis Deacon graduated from the University of Brighton, where he studied Illustration, gaining a first class honours degree.
-Alexis Deacon was one of Booktrust’s ten Best New Illustrators in 2008, and Beegu was a New York Times Book Review Best Illustrated Book of the Year and shortlisted for the Kate Greenaway Medal.
-Alexis lives in London.
+Alexis Deacon graduated from the University of Brighton, where he studied Illustration, in 2001.
+His picture books include I Am Henry Finch and the award-winning A Place to Call Home.
+Alexis Deacon was one of Booktrust’s ten Best New Illustrators in 2008.
+His picture book Beegu was a New York Times Book Review Best Illustrated Book of the Year and shortlisted for the Kate Greenaway Medal.
+Slow Loris is number 69 on Time Magazine’s best children books of all time.
+Alexis lives in Hastings.

 Picturecamp is produced and hosted by Jorge Martin (https://www.jorgemartin.org).